fernandofcampos/photo-processor/README.md

 ### Assumptions

-- Consumer is always ACKing messages.
+- Consumer is ACKing all messages.
 Errors in processing are recorded only on the database with `failed` status.